hossam-dev14/beard-oil-landing-page/README.md

 ## Description
-beard-oil-landing-page is a clean landing page template.
+beard-oil-landing-page is a clean and responsive landing page template.

 ## Contact